Hayflick limit: Organismal aging

 Hayflick suggested that his results in which normal cells have a limited replicative capacity may have significance for understanding human aging at the cellular level.

 It has been reported that the limited replicative capability of human fibroblasts observed in cell culture is far greater than the number of replication events experienced by non-stem cells in vivo during a normal postnatal lifespan.
 In addition, it has been suggested that no inverse correlation exists between the replicative capacity of normal human cell strains and the age of the human donor from which the cells were derived, as previously argued.
 It is now clear that at least some of these variable results are attributable to the mosaicism of cell replication numbers at different body sites where cells were taken.

 Comparisons of different species indicate that cellular replicative capacity may correlate primarily with species body mass, but more likely to species lifespan.
-Thus, the limited capacity of cells to replicate in culture may be directly relevant to organismal aging.
+Thus, the limited capacity of cells to replicate in culture may be directly relevant to the overall physical aging of an organism.